SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Technical Details for SpatialMosaic

 The spatial annotation framework establishes the geometric signals used throughout the VQA generation pipeline in \ourbenchmark{}.
 In this section, we provide a technical overview of the annotation process introduced in Sec.~\ref{sec:dataset}, focusing on how instance-level visibility, occlusion, and multi-view overlap are computed and stored for later use.
 We directly reference the definitions in Sec.~\ref{sec:dataset} and clarify how these quantities are applied in the downstream QA-generation stages.

-\textbf{Instance visibility.} For each object instance, visibility is determined using the object level occlusion ratio and FoV occlusion ratio defined in Eq.~\Cref{eq:1} - \Cref{eq:5} of Sec.~\ref{subsec:data_preparation}.
-Using the ScanNet++ mesh and calibrated camera parameters, each instance's 3D points are projected into every view, and visibility is computed by rendering both the scene-level depth map and per-instance depth map as described in Eq.~\Cref{eq:1}.
-FoV truncation is computed via the extended intrinsic formulation in Eq.~\Cref{eq:3} - \Cref{eq:5}.
+\textbf{Instance visibility.} For each object instance, visibility is determined using the object-level occlusion ratio and FoV occlusion ratio defined in Sec.~\ref{subsec:data_preparation}.
+Using the ScanNet++ point clouds and calibrated camera parameters, each instance's 3D points are projected into every view, and visibility is computed by rendering both the scene-level depth map and per-instance depth map.
+FoV truncation is computed via the extended intrinsic formulation.
 These two metrics together form the per-frame visibility profile used in all subsequent stages.

-\textbf{Per-frame visibility masks.} Using the visible point sets defined in Eq.~\Cref{eq:1} and Eq.~\Cref{eq:4}, we construct binary masks for each instance in each frame.
+\textbf{Per-frame visibility masks.} Using the visible point sets defined in Eq.~\Cref{eq:4}, we construct binary masks for each instance in each frame.
 These masks define which portion of the 3D geometry is observable and directly ground the multi-view filtering and relation computation.

 \textbf{Overlap computation.} Frame overlap is computed using the intersection-over-union of visible 3D point sets as introduced in Eq.~\Cref{eq:6}.
-This ensures that multi-view sampling captures geometric diversity rather than superficial image similarity.
-App spatial reasoning tasks (single or multi-category)consume the same visibility and overlap information.
+This ensures that multi-view sampling is guided by geometric overlap rather than superficial image similarity.
+Following Sec.~\ref{subsec:QA_Generation_and_Relations}, we construct VQA samples using only image pairs whose overlap ratio is below a predefined threshold $\tau$.
+To determine an appropriate value of $\tau$, we conduct both quantitative and qualitative analyses on a subset of the data.
+Figure~\ref{fig:overlap_ratio_quan} provides a quantitative analysis of model performance across different overlap ratios.
+Accuracy varies substantially within the 10--30\% overlap range, indicating meaningful differences in task difficulty.
+Based on this observation, we set $\tau = 0.3$ to retain sufficiently challenging low-overlap pairs while avoiding overly easy cases.
+Figure~\ref{fig:overlap_ratio_qual} presents qualitative examples of image pairs with varying overlap ratios.

 \textbf{Bounding box transformation.} As described in Sec.~\ref{subsec:QA_Generation_and_Relations}, spatial relations are computed by comparing the positions of objects in the viewpoint of the selected query frame.
 Since the relation is determined by evaluating how the oriented bounding boxes of two instances are ordered along the camera-frame axes, each bounding-box vertex is first transformed into the camera coordinate system of the query view.
 The transformation is: $v^{(c)} = R_{wc}(v - t_{wc})$ where $v$ is a bounding-box vertex in world coordinates, $R_{wc}$ is the world-to-camera rotation matrix, and $t_{wc}$ is the camera-center translation.
 The resulting vertices $v^{(c)}$ define the camera-frame bounding boxes used for axis-aligned separation when computing the directional relation in necessary tasks.